 - Best Thing to do: Madison Cooking Class

-- Accommodation Options: Best Western Premier Park Hotel has great views on Madison’s main attraction, while the Hotel Indigo – Madison Downtown, an IHG Hotel **** comes with a cool interior design – downtown!
-On VRBO, this gorgeous vacation rental boasts a gorgeous interior design and is only a jump from Lake Mendota.
+- Accommodation Options: the Best Western Premier Park Hotel **** has great views on Madison’s main attraction, while the Hotel Indigo – Madison Downtown, an IHG Hotel **** comes with a cool interior design, downtown!
+On VRBO, this gorgeous vacation rental boasts a gorgeous interior design, and is only a jump from Lake Mendota.

 October is the peak season for the NFL, and one of the best months for football enthusiasts to visit Madison, home to the Wisconsin Badgers.